 Just as the cheers began to die down and as the ushers’ patience wore out, Rob put his camera down to find an older fan watching him.
 With a menacing smile on his face, the fan flashed the peace sign to Rob and shouted, with rolled Japanese r’s, “Freakshow!
 Freakshow!”
 He was the only person out of 55,000 who seemed to acknowledge that this was all in good fun–everyone else was too intently focused on the game.

-— Dan Meade / Rob Bellinger
+Essay and photos by Dan Meade & Rob Bellinger